Midwifery Q & A

 Women are active decision-makers in the care they receive; midwives give information to help women make informed decisions.

-Women may choose to give birth safely at home or in hospital.
+Women may choose to give birth safely at home, in a birth centre* or in hospital.
 Midwives have hospital privileges in Ontario hospitals.
 This means that they can admit and discharge clients at hospitals and access hospital resources needed by clients, including a consultation from a doctor if there is a concern or complication.
-Midwives are the only health care professionals specifically trained in out of hospital birth.
-Starting in late 2013, clients in Ottawa and Toronto will also be able to access new birth centres.
+Midwives are the only health-care professionals specifically trained in out of hospital birth.
+As of February 3, 2014, two new birth centres have opened in Ontario: one in Ottawa and one in Toronto.
+Read more about Ontario birth centres here.

 How are midwives trained and regulated?